Questions To Ask Your Roofer

 Homeowner’s insurance policies normally exclude such injuries.
 Be aware that Federal Occupational Safety and Health Administration (OSHA) has recently imposed fall prevention standards on roofing contractors that mandate the use of safety devices, adding considerable cost to job overhead.
 These expenses could be the cause of wide variations in prices between contractors who follow the standards versus those who ignore them.

 The homeowner is not responsible for enforcement of OSHA standards, but you benefit from them insofar as job safety awareness is higher when OSHA standards are followed.
 Worker accidents are much less likely.
 Uninsured Contractors Roofer who do not carry insurance will most likely be cheaper to hire as they do not have insurance premiums to pay.
 Workers compensation premiums can increase wage costs from about 20% to as much as 100%, depending on the state.

-There are a variety of reasons why full insurance may not be carried by a contractor, such as,» Not a full-time contractor
+There are a variety of reasons why full insurance may not be carried by a contractor, such as:

 It is up to you to determine if it is worth the risk to hire a contractor who does not carry insurance.

 What is an estimate?
 An estimate offers a single price, a generically described product, a color, and no options.
 This is traditional and legitimate agreement, but it doesn’t fully communicate what is to be done and how.
 An estimate is open to dispute if you are not satisfied with the work.